Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-disk/README.md

                         The output is as long as those answers are, so this is a debugging aid rather than something to leave switched on.
+  -w, --warning WARN    WARN threshold for the remaining life of a disk, as a
+                        Nagios range in days.
+Default: 180:

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/huawei-pacific-disk/